HITsz-TMG/VideoVista/VideoVista-Competition/README.md

 ## 🔥 News

 - **`2025.11.17`** 🚀 Competition registration is now open!
-Join us for the HITSZ TMG Video Evaluation Competition.
+Join us for the HITSZ Research Institute of Computing and Intelligence TMG Video Evaluation Competition.
 Fill out [**Team Registration Form**](https://docs.qq.com/form/page/DQ2NBbWF1cHpmWFJK#/fill) and [**Participants Registration Form**](https://docs.qq.com/form/page/DQ2JPenFKZFVJUW5y#/fill) to Register! **Attention:** In addition to filling out the Team Registration Form as a team, each participant must also fill out the Participants Registration Form individually.

 ## 🏆 Competition

 With the exponential growth of internet video data, video analysis technology based on multimodal large models is becoming a key force driving AI development.
-To systematically evaluate and push the boundaries of multimodal large models in video understanding, we are hosting the **HITSZ TMG VideoVista Evaluation Competition**.
+To systematically evaluate and push the boundaries of multimodal large models in video understanding, we are hosting the **HITSZ Research Institute of Computing and Intelligence TMG VideoVista Evaluation Competition**.

 ### 📋 Competition Overview